intel/userspace-cni-network-plugin/README.md

 Userspace networking requires additional considerations.
 For one, the interface needs to be created/configured on a local vswitch (running on the host).
-There may also be a desire to add the interface to a specfic network on the host through the local vswitch.
+There may also be a desire to add the interface to a specific network on the host through the local vswitch.
 Second, when the interface is inserted into the container, it is not owned by the kernel, so additional work needs to be done in the container to consume the interface and add to a network within the